-Through New Student Orientation, the Department of Student Activities & Campus Events works closely with the academic colleges and departments, Admissions, and Student Affairs in an effort to provide new students and their families with an overview of what Embry-Riddle has to offer, both in and out of the classroom.
+Through New Student Orientation, the Student Engagement & Student Union department works closely with the academic colleges and departments, Admissions, and others in the division of Student Affairs in an effort to provide new students and their families with an overview of what Embry-Riddle has to offer, both in and out of the classroom.

 Eagle Takeoff New Student Orientation is a required program for all new students who attend ERAU.
 During this time, students will learn about the community and the resources available, finalize their class schedule, meet with their academic advisor and get a chance to meet both new and continuing students at Embry-Riddle.

 Find out the latest information and connect with the OTeam by following us on social media!

 All new ERAU students are required to attend Eagle Takeoff Orientation.
 Summer sessions are two-day sessions.